Koredotcom/docs/docs/gale/agents/agents-flows/types-of-nodes/end-node.md

 Steps to add and configure the node:

-1. Open the Agent Flow to which you want to add the node: go to **Agents** > **Agent Flow** > **Go to Flow**.
+1. On the **Agents** tab, click the name of the agent to which you want to add the node.
+The Agent Flow page is displayed.

+2. Click the **Go to flow** button for the in-development version of the flow for editing.

-2. The Agent Flow opens in the Flow Builder.
-Click the “**+**” icon on any existing node on the canvas and select **End** from the pop-up menu.
+3. In the flow builder, click the “**+**” icon on any existing node on the canvas and select **End** from the pop-up menu.
 (Alternatively, you can drag the **End** node from the Assets panel onto the canvas.)

-3. Click the added node to open its properties dialog box.
+4. Click the added node to open its properties dialog box.
 The General Settings for the node are displayed.
 <img src="../images/end-node-configure.png" alt="Configure End Node" title="Configure End Node" style="border: 1px solid gray; zoom:80%;">

-4. Enter or select the following information:
+5. Enter or select the following information:

     * **Custom Name**: Enter an appropriate name for the node.